raspberrypilearning/getting-started-with-node-red/worksheet.md

 Now that you have a single LED working, why not try wiring up two more LEDs to different pins on your Raspberry Pi, and creating a traffic light simulator?

-To do this, you will need to use two more of the blocks from the left side - *change* and *delay*.
+To do this, you will need to use two more of the blocks from the *function* section - *change* and *delay*.

 The *change* block allows you to change the message that is being sent.
 Remember that a payload message of 1 means to turn the LED on, and a payload message of 0 turns it off.

 The *delay* block allows you to wait for a given number of seconds.

 For both blocks, you can drag them in as you did before, and double click on them to change their configuration.
+Don't forget that you can link a block to more than one other block, for example the "Start" node below is linked to both the *Red LED* and the *delay 5 seconds* nodes.
 Use this example to get you started:

   ![Traffic lights help](images/traffic-lights.png)